raymondjcox/raymondjcox.github.io/source/2016-06-16-caching-with-middleman-and-nginx.html.markdown

 ---
-title: Caching with Middleman and Nginx
+title: Caching Middleman & Nginx
 date: 2016-06-16
 tags: caching nginx middleman fingerprint
 layout: post
 ---

 I recently setup a blog with Middleman served through Nginx.
 I always forget the best way to cache assets, so this is a nice reminder for me and anyone interested.
 In general you want to cache images, javascript, and css in the client users browser for a long time so no request has to be made.
 In nginx this is pretty simple to do

 ```
   location ~* \.(?:ico|css|js|gif|jpe?g|png)$ {